torvalds/linux/Documentation/driver-api/driver-model/driver.rst

 The devices field is a list of all the devices that have been bound to the driver.
 The LDM core provides a helper function to operate on all the devices a driver controls.
-This helper locks the driver on each node access, and does proper reference counting on each device as it accesses it.
+This helper locks the driver on each analde access, and does proper reference counting on each device as it accesses it.